alfredbaudisch/pardall_markdown/README.md

 end
 ```

-Add the configuration (all keys are required) into `config.exs` or in any of the enviroment specific configuration files:
+Add the configuration (all keys are required) into `config.exs` or in any of the environment specific configuration files:

 ```elixir
 config :pardall_markdown, PardallMarkdown.Content,